mitre/inspec_profile_coding_conventions/README.md

 ## Addressing Manual tests

-Some of the checks described by the security guidance **cannot** be automated and hence are manaul.<br>
+Some of the checks described by the security guidance **cannot** be automated and hence are manual.<br>
-Such checks are to be setup with a skip statement to communicate to the reviwers that these tests are manual.
+Such checks are to be setup with a skip statement to communicate to the reviewers that these tests are manual.

 *Skip statement for manual controls*
 ```